Fischer14/Final-Project-Romy/README.md

 ## Description

-Introducing Task Planner - Your Ultimate Task Management App!
+Introducing TaskMaster - Your Ultimate Task Management App!

 Create tasks effortlessly, keep track of your progress, and resolve them like a pro.
 Task Planner is the perfect web application to supercharge your productivity.